swcarpentry/website/_posts/2016/10/2016-10-30-close-cousins.md

-Its main weakness is maintenance: while people may submit errata or make other comments, lessons continue to be maintained by their original creators, which can be problematic as other demands on their time grow.
+Its main weakness is maintenance: while people may submit errata or make other comments, lessons continue to be maintained by their original creators, which can be problematic as other demands on their time grow, or as platforms and APIs change beneath the lesson's feet.

 Could we hybridize these approaches to create something with the strengths of both?
 Could the Programming Historian start accepting updates via pull requests